thuml/AutoTimes/README.md

 ## Textual Timestamps as Position Embedding

 We conduct ablations our position embedding of textual timestamps.
-The performance is consistently promoted because of better positional alignment of multivariate time series segments.
+The performance is consistently promoted because of the positional alignment of multivariate time series.

 <p align="center">
 <img src="./figures/ablation.png" alt="" align=center />